amuzetnoM/cthulu/docs/README.md

 **Built with focus on safety, testability, and production readiness.**

-*Herald v3.0.0 - Phase 2 Complete.
-Deployment-tested autonomous trading with zero-error test suite, verified MT5 integration, and enterprise architecture.*
+*Herald v5.0.0 - Complete.
+Production-ready autonomous trading with comprehensive strategy selection, advanced indicators, and enterprise-grade architecture.*